paralin/starred/README.md

 ## Swift

+- [HyperARCo/Mirador](https://github.com/HyperARCo/Mirador) - Mirador makes it easy to build impressive “Point of Interest” AR experiences, on Apple's new RealityKit framework.
+- [isl-org/OpenBot](https://github.com/isl-org/OpenBot) - OpenBot leverages smartphones as brains for low-cost robots.
+We have designed a small electric vehicle that costs about $50 and serves as a robot body.
+Our software stack for Android smartphones suppo
 - [Kevin-De-Koninck/Get-It](https://github.com/Kevin-De-Koninck/Get-It) - A macOS GUI for youtube-dl
 - [jmfieldman/Mortar](https://github.com/jmfieldman/Mortar) - A compact but full-featured Auto Layout DSL for Swift